Teams for Frontline

 Scenario based design with journey map

-To understand the frontline experience holistically, I collaborated with a researcher and fellow designers to create journey map which revealed contextual insights into their workflows, goals, & pain-points.
+To understand the frontline experience holistically, I collaborated with a researcher and fellow designers to create journey map which revealed contextual insights into their workflows, goals, and pain points.

 Design Exploration & Scope Definition

-I started to explore the design scope with lo-fidelity flowcharts & wireframes to quickly define & get clarity on the design scope
+I explored the design started from lo-fidelity flowcharts & wireframes to quickly define, align & get clarity on the design scope

-I began defining the scope through low-fidelity flowcharts and wireframes.
+I defined the scope from a few core JTBDs, and then through low-fidelity flowcharts and wireframes.
 These helped visualize all relevant user flows and enabled quick alignment with the PM on what to prioritize and what to backlog.

 Validation & priotisation